portagefilelist/client/CONTRIBUTING.md

 ## Coding conventions

-Start reading our code and you'll get the hang of it.
+Start reading the code and you'll get the hang of it.
 The code is optimized for readability.

 [masterbranch]: https://github.com/portagefilelist/client/tree/master
 [developbranch]: https://github.com/portagefilelist/client/tree/develop